yujioshiro/yujioshiro/README.md

 I am a second year Computer Science student at Irvine Valley College.
 I have applied to transfer to a 4-year university in Fall 2022 and will obtain an Associate's in CS before transferring.

-- Experience building websites, Android applications, Arduino scripts, and have no issue learning new languages, libraries, and frameworks
+- Experience building websites, Android applications, and have no issue learning new languages, libraries, and frameworks
 - I enjoy building and fixing things (cars, computers, phones, household apppliances...) and am fascinated by all types of machinery
 - I love all things tech, so feel free to reach out if you want to discuss tech or collaborate on projects!